 About Shirin Elahi

-Over more than two decades, Shirin has directed, built and advised many global and regional scenarios for many multilateral, public, academic and corporate organisations.
+Shirin has directed and built many global and regional scenarios.
 Her work has covered many subjects, including the future of risk and society, interfaith relations, intergenerational futures; the future of the home, allocation of global health funding, AIDS in Africa, diabetes; and the future of London; technology and innovation, industrial production, intellectual property and patenting; global aviation, global maritime shipping, global mobility; global minerals and mining; global food supply; sustainability; carbon pricing, sustainable energy for all, decentralized energy, nuclear safeguards; regulatory systems; the global financial system, personal finance and banking.

 Selected Publications